 In the UK, “preview” copies distributed to the trade are called proof copies, and in the US are known are Advance Reader Copies (ARCs).
-The print runs for both were very small, and if you come across one in good condition they are both fascinating — as they contain notes about the marketing plan before it was an international hit.
+The print runs for both were very small, and if you come across one in good condition they are both fascinating — as they contain notes about the marketing plan before it was an international hit -- and highly desirable.

 London: Bloomsbury.
 2003.
 First.
 British four book set containing two adult first editions and two children's first editions and four sets of bookmarks, bookplates, do not disturb signs, and stickers.
 Packaged in an open top box and wrapped in plastic.
 Near fine with some wear to the plastic and one moderately bumped corner presumably affecting one of the books.
 A title printed into the millions but a set that is particularly difficult to find.
 (Offered by Between the Covers Rare Books)